AccessibilityRG/HUGOS/README.md

 ## [Installations & Configurations](docs/Install_readme.md)
 Setting up a (Linux Ubuntu) server and installing necessary softwares.
 Configuring PostGIS database for data collection.

-## HUGOS consist of following tools:
+## HUGOS consist of the following tools:

 ### [HUGOS-Instagram](HUGOS-Instagram/Insta_readme.md)
 HUGOS-Instagram is a tool for collecting Instagram data into PostGIS database.